 The creation of West Fork Tool, a subsidiary of West Fork Environmental, has increased our capacity to design and manufacture traditional pattern tooling and specialized PIT tag antennas.
-With the addition of a large CNC mill in our shop we have the ability to develop not only custom environmental monitoring equipment but also machined products.
+With the addition of 2 large CNC mills in our shop we have the ability to develop not only custom environmental monitoring equipment but also machined products.
 Marrying this business operations model with projects for water resources and forestry clients enables us to bring creative and traditionally expensive solutions to the marketplace efficiently and cost effectively.

 We are experienced in computer aided design and machining.